MaxStern2000/ratsnest/README.md

 - Lists all files in the directory
 - Live fuzzy search as you type
 - Respects gitignore patterns
+- **Pagination**: Browse files in pages when directory contains many files

 ### Content Search Mode
 - Search for text within files
 - Shows filename, line number, and context
 - Highlights matches in results
+- **Pagination**: Browse search results in pages for large datasets

 ## Requirements